Donegal (town): Transport

-The Bus Éireann service number 64 Derry/Galway route: this makes several other stops including Letterkenny and Sligo (which allows for rail connections by Iarnród Éireann, from Sligo Mac Diarmada railway station in Sligo to Dublin Connolly railway station).
+The Bus Éireann service number 64 Derry/Galway route; this makes several other stops including Letterkenny and Sligo (which allows for rail connections by Iarnród Éireann, from Sligo Mac Diarmada railway station in Sligo to Dublin Connolly railway station).
 This route also allows for rail connections from Waterside Railway Station in Derry to Belfast Grand Central, via Coleraine.
 The number 30 Donegal Town/Dublin route which makes stops at other key towns such as Enniskillen (which provides connections to Belfast via Ulsterbus).
 The number 490 Glencolmcille/Donegal route which makes stops in Carrick, Kilcar, Killybegs and Mountcharles.
 The number 492 Dungloe/Donegal route connects Dungloe to Donegal, with stops in Glenties, Ardara and Killybegs.

 The other public bus service, TFI Local Link, provides numerous routes for Donegal, including Route 292 to Ballyshannon, Route 293 to Glencolmcille and Route 994 to Portnoo.
 Route 264 from Ballyshannon to Letterkenny also has a stop in Donegal.

 Private bus operator, Feda O'Donnell Coaches (also known as Bus Feda), operates 2 Donegal/Galway routes: a regular from Crolly to Galway via Letterkenny and Donegal, and a Monday/Sunday service from Glenties to Galway that stops in Donegal.
 Bus Feda has also operates 2 services to Limerick via Letterkenny and Donegal, with stops in Sligo, Knock and Tuam.
 On Fridays during the college term it has a regular service to Limerick City, and on Sundays during term it also has stops at University of Limerick, TUS Limerick Moylish Campus and Mary Immaculate College.

 Donegal railway station opened on 16 September 1889 and finally closed on 1 January 1960.
 The site of the old station is now used by CIÉ as a bus depot while the actual building is the home of the Donegal Railway Centre.

 Sport

 Donegal town is home to many amateur sports clubs.
-The most popular sport in the area is Gaelic football and the local GAA club is Four Masters.
-The club also has been developing hurling.
+The most popular sport in the area is Gaelic football, and the local GAA club is Four Masters.
+The club has also been developing hurling.
 Other popular sports include association football, rugby union, basketball and track and field.

 Donegal Town was host to the final stage of the World Rally Championship on 1 February 2009.